Resume for Carpenter

 6. Certifications and Training

-If you’ve attended any particular training program or obtained certifications directly related to carpentry.
-List the details in this section.
-This shows your dedication in professional growth and continuing education within the field.
+If you’ve completed specific training programs or have obtained any certifications that directly relate to carpentry.
+List them at the bottom of this list.
+This shows your dedication towards professional growth and continuing education in the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction on safety procedures for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course on safety practices for construction.

 Section | Content |